FDISK(8) System Administration FDISK(8)

 Note that partx(8) provides a rich interface for scripts to print disk

 layouts, fdisk is mostly designed for humans.
-Backward compatibility
+Backward compatibility in

-should always be backward compatible.
+always be backward compatible.

 OPTIONS